Mjz86/C_colon/express.md

- thats where c colon , the co language that has all the complexity come in , this language is intended for low level code , and can do very powerful things like what c++ does . but this comes at a cost of immense complexity, and to shield everyone , the first language can only interface this language in safe sns sinple ways.
+ thats where c colon , the co language that has all the complexity come in , this language is intended for low level code , and can do very powerful things like what c++ does . but this comes at a cost of immense complexity, and to shield everyone , the first language can only interface this language in safe and sinple ways.

  lets view the goals of express colon :